learning-zone/java-basics/hibernate-questions.md

 * **Query and Criteria Interface**: This interface allows the user to perform queries and also control the flow of the query execution

 #### Q. What is Hibernate SessionFactory and how to configure it?
-SessionFactory is an interface.
 SessionFactory can be created by providing Configuration object, which will contain all DB related property details pulled from either hibernate.cfg.xml file or hibernate.properties file.
 SessionFactory is a factory for Session objects.

 We can create one SessionFactory implementation per database in any application.
-If your application is referring to multiple databases, then you need to create one SessionFactory per database.
+If your application is referring to multiple databases, then we need to create one SessionFactory per database.

 The SessionFactory is a heavyweight object; it is usually created during application start up and kept for later use.
 The SessionFactory is a thread safe object and used by all the threads of an application.
 ```java